NoroffFEU/development-platforms/case-studies/webhosting/Bluehost/bluehost-case-study.md

 - **Free SSL Certificate:** for securing youre website.

-- **cPanel Control Panel** /Bluehost utilizes the industry-standard cPanel control panel, making it easier for you to manage your website, domains, files, databases, and other aspects of hosting./
+- **cPanel Control Panel** Bluehost utilizes cPanel - a industry-standard control panel to simplify the process of managing websites, domains, files, databases, and other server-related tasks.

-- **Security Features:** /Bluehost incorporates security features like site lock, spam protection, and regular server monitoring to help protect your website from potential threats./
+- **Security Features:** Bluehost incorporates security features like spam protection, site lock, and server monitoring to help protect your website from potential threats.

 ## Weaknesses